 What retailers, distributors and manufacturers must know

-The purpose of this white paper is to give you a complete picture of ecommerce and omnichannel supply chain.
-It will help you with the decisions you will need to make when considering how you will effectively compete with Amazon and other pure online retailers (…but especially Amazon).
+The purpose of this white paper is to give you a complete picture of ecommerce and omnichannel supply chain design.
+It will help you with the decisions you need to make when considering how to participate in the ecommerce economy.
+Some key decisions are highlighted in italics.

-The tradeoff of in service reflects the challenge of using stores and warehouses to fulfill online orders.
-The more locations you use, the faster you can reach your customer without needing to use priority shipping.
-And speed matters, as more customers want same-day or next day delivery, without paying a premium.
+Being closer to customers and delivering online orders faster means shipping from more locations, including stores, branches and warehouses.
 However, the more locations you use, the more complexity you add to your business processes.
-The simplest, and most efficient option is to use warehouses.
+The simplest, and most labor-efficient option to fulfill an order is to use warehouses.
 However, they may be far away from customers.
 Stores are close to customers but they are not set up for efficient picking, often have inventory inaccuracies and do not have space for packing/shipping online orders.

-Online demand is experiencing a steady increase is its share of total retail and wholesale sales.
+Online demand is experiencing a steady increase of its share of total retail and wholesale sales.
 Because it is still in a growth phase, retailers, distributors and manufacturers need to make decisions about omnichannel logistics without knowing when online demand growth will slow.
 Will online demand grow to 100% of sales and stores become obsolete?
-Or will it plateau, and if so, where and when?
 In 2020 online sales soared due to the COVID-19 pandemic.
-However, will it go back down when people want to visit stores again, or hold higher at the pandemic levels?
+However, will it plateau as people visit stores again, or grow… and how fast?
 Companies must model different scenarios and make the best possible decision given this uncertainty.

 There are four omnichannel fulfillment designs.

-- Ship-from-warehouse (SFW) uses warehouse that both replenish stores and fulfills online demand.
+- Ship-from-warehouse (SFW) uses warehouses that both replenish stores and fulfills online demand.
 SFW is the simplest omnichannel fulfillment design because centralization creates economies of scale.

 - Ship-from-store (SFS) uses brick-and-mortar stores to fulfill online demand.
 The advantage of using stores is greater inventory utilization and proximity to customers.